eliyetres/lt2316-ht19-a1/README.md

 ### Network model

-The GRU network model is in the file `model.py`.
-The model has an input, embedding, hidden, linear and an output layer.
-It contains the critera for  CrossEntropyLoss, which combines LogSoftmax and NLLLoss in one single class, with and without reduction.
-The data is fed into the embedding layer which creates randomly-initialized vectors corresponding to the indices in the sentences.
-The hidden layer is initialized with the number of layers, length of the sentence and the layer's hidden size.
-The loss is calculated and printed for every trained batch.

 The network model is trained by running the script `train_model.py` using the parameters:

 * `--m`: The name of the network model.